 There is no 'better' or 'worse' regarding counselling and/or psychotherapy however it is generally considered that a psychotherapist has undergone more intensive training and has had substantial therapy themselves so they will have an understanding of the therapeutic process from both a professional and personal perspective.
 There is not always a requirement for personal therapy when training to be a counsellor or to become a purely Cognitive Behavioural Therapist.
 'Accredited' therapists have successfully undergone an accreditation procedure by their governing body, where their qualifications and experience have been checked and shown evidence of their sound, knowledgeable and ethical practice by submitting substantial case-work and references from Clinical Supervisors as to the practitioner's efficacy, competence and personal and professional integrity.

 I run an established and successful, private practice in Preston in which I enjoy an informal and relaxed setting away from a clinical atmosphere.
 I have an appreciation of the 'great outdoors' and get out there as often as possible in all weathers!
-I play the piano and am currently learning guitar and have also previously played saxophone.
-I do sometimes enjoy songwriting.
-I love gardening, horse-riding, dressage, walking, reading and on good days I like skiing & studying.
+I play the piano mostly and a couple of other instruments (rather badly).
+I also enjoy songwriting and am in a choir.
+I like gardening, horse-riding, dressage, walking, reading and on good days I like pilates/yoga, skiing & studying.
 I was born in Lancashire.
 Part of my family are English and part are also from Norway.
 I do speak some Norwegian and I continue to learn!